Dr. Sara Mitchell

 Other Research

-The "Motherhood Penalty" in artistic production: Historical evidence from American authors, 1800-1999 (with Christiane Hellmanzik and Lukas Kuld) In progress
+The ”Motherhood Penalty” in artistic production: Historical evidence from American authors, 1800-1999 (with Christiane Hellmanzik, Lukas Kuld, and Marie Paul).
+In progress.

 Research Presentations